liane4323/sep10-freedom-project/tool/learning-log.md

 * important tip given --> "Do not hesitate to ask people around you for help, you know not who has the answer to your biggest question!"

 3/4/24:
-* I found a [website](https://blog.hubspot.com/website/css-animation-not-working) that helps with problem solving css issues.
-I made sure to search about this because if I get stuck along the way I know where to come back to for additional assistance.
+* [HubSpot](https://blog.hubspot.com/website/css-animation-not-working) is a website used to assist with problem solving css animation issues.
+In case i get stuck along the way I will go back to this site for reference.

 <!--
 * Links you used today (websites, videos, etc)